Proto-Bantu language: Consonants

 Consonants could not occur at the end of a syllable, only at its beginning.
 Thus, the syllable structure was generally V or CV, and there were only open syllables.

-Consonant clusters did not occur except for the "pre-nasalised" consonants.

-The so-called "pre-nasalised" consonants were sequences of a nasal and a following obstruent.
+Consonant clusters did not occur except prenasalised consonants, which were sequences of a nasal and a following obstruent.
 They could occur anywhere a single consonant was permitted, including word-initially.
-Pre-nasalised voiceless consonants were rare, as most were voiced.
+Prenasalised voiceless consonants were rare, as most were voiced.
 The nasal's articulation adapted to the articulation of the following consonant so the nasal can be considered a single unspecified nasal phoneme (indicated as *N) which had four possible allophones.
-Conventionally, the labial pre-nasal is written *m while the others are written *n.
+Conventionally, the labial prenasal is written *m while the others are written *n.